 The man would feel discouragement that people in the congregation were holding grudges against him.
 Boy, Satan was right there manipulating the minds of people to be unforgiving.
 Those people were putting themselves out of the church.

 Why would he say that?
-Because attitudes like grudges will infiltrate through the congregation defiling many along with the originator who holds the grudges.
+Because attitudes like grudges will infiltrate through the congregation, defiling many along with the originators who holds the grudges.
 That is a perfect kind of situation for inviting Satan within the congregation.
 Things like that are a device of Satan, a means by which he divides and conquers.

 Matthew 4:8-10 Again, the devil took Him up on an exceedingly high mountain, and showed Him all the kingdoms of the world and their glory.
 And he said to Him, “All these things I will give You if You will fall down and worship me.”
 Then Jesus said to him, “Away with you Satan!
 For it is written, You shall worship the Lord your God, and Him only you shall serve.”

 I will use only this one example from here because the issue is clear.
 Satan twists the righteous application of Scripture, attempting to turn a person to use it for personal gain or for vanity, often within the congregation, like he knows something that nobody else knows.
 Jesus corrected Satan here by rightly quoting and rightly applying the scripture issue that Satan raised.